asanchezba/MATLAB/08_Control System/00_Control System.md

 </p>

 <p align="justify">
 A system in control system is commonly represented either in a time domain, an s-domain, or a frequency domain.
 In the s-domain, the system is represented by a parameter called $$s$$, which is represented by a transfer function, and which can be derived from a time domain system through the Laplace transform.
 A frequency domain, on the other hand, provides specific details on the amplitude and phase of the system.
-This can be determined from the s-domain by replacing $$s$$ with $$$j &omega;$$
+This can be determined from the s-domain by replacing $$s$$ with $$j &omega;$$, where $$&omega;$$ is the frequency of the input signal.
 </p>

+### 8.2.1.
+Linear Time-Invariant System